MochiLibraries/ClangSharp.Pathogen/README.md

 ## Building - Linux

-Ubuntu 20.04 Focal x64 is recommended.
+Ubuntu 20.04 Focal x64 is recommended for development, Ubuntu 18.04 Bionic x64 is used for CI builds.

 ### Prerequisites